Termessos: History

 An inscription found in the Lycian city of Araxa yields important information about Termessos.
 According to this inscription, in the 2nd century BC, Termessos was at war for unknown reasons with the league of Lycian cities, and again in 189 BC found itself battling its Pisidian neighbour Isinda.
 At this same time, the colony of Termessos Minor was founded 85 km in the south-south-west (Oinoanda).
 Termessos entered into friendly relations with Attalos II, king of Pergamon, the better to combat its ancient enemy Selge.
 Attalos II commemorated this friendship by building a two-storied stoa in Termessos.

+Livy reports that in 189 BC the Termessians were besieging Isinda, whose inhabitants were trapped in their citadel and facing starvation and death.
+The people of Isinda appealed to the Roman consul for assistance.
+The Romans intervened, raised the siege, and then imposed peace terms on Termessus, including a payment of 50 talents of silver.

 Termessos was an ally and supporter of the Roman Republic, and so in 71 BC was granted independent status by the Roman Senate; according to this law its freedom and rights were guaranteed.
 This independence was maintained continuously for a long time, the only exception being an alliance with Amyntas king of Galatia (reigned 36-25 BC).
 This independence is documented also by the coins of Termessos, which bear the title "Autonomous".

 In the imperial period, Termessos became part of the Roman province of Lycia et Pamphylia.
-By the turn of the second and third centuries CE, it had become a thriving provincial city.
+By the turn of the second and third centuries AD, it had become a thriving provincial city.

 The end of Termessos came when its aqueduct was crushed in an earthquake, destroying the water supply to the city.
 The city was abandoned (year unknown), which helps to explain its remarkable state of preservation today.